-I see a decent amount of low back pain in my Chicago acupuncture practice.
+I see a decent amount of low back pain in my Northwest Arkansas acupuncture practice.
 It is one of the most common types of bodily pain and millions of people have it at some point in their life.
 Low back pain can be a tricky thing because there are as many treatments for low back pain as there are causes.
 Lucky for you, nearly 95% of back pain can be treated without surgery!

 Causes of Low Back Pain

 - trauma or injury

 - tight muscles (abdominals, psoas, hamstrings, etc.)

 - prolonged sitting

 - constipation (yep!)

 At Jade Path Acupuncture & Herbal Medicine we offer quite a few therapies to address the cause of your low back pain.
 There is no cookie cutter approach here, so your low back pain treatment will be tailored specifically for you.

 - Cupping or guasha – these therapies help break up adhesions in the fascia and improve circulation to the muscles